johnchildren/documents/cv/cv.md

     > Implemented extension Pandoc extension for Drupal to enable use of multiple markup languages in content.

     > Conveyed design and deployment decisions to supervisors and wrote documentation to enable continuing maintenance.

+- Summer 2012: Summer Research Student, University of York

+    > Built a database of example results from simulations of solid state materials that were run on University computing cluster for a range of bonding types.

+    > Created Perl scripts using the materials studio API to run batches of simulations on the cluster to optimise input parameters of simulations.

+    > Designed website to display data from calculations as benchmarks with comparison graphs.

 ### Education